llamaxyz/llama/docs/policies.md

 ### Granting Permission IDs

 To grant a permission, the `setRolePermission` function is used.
-This function accepts three parameters: The role being granted a permission, the permission id being granted, and a boolean `hasPermission`.
+This function accepts three parameters: The role being granted a permission, the permission ID being granted, and a boolean `hasPermission`.
 When granting permission IDs, `hasPermission` will always be set to true.

 ### Revoking Permission IDs

 To revoke a permission, the `setRolePermission` function is used.
-This function accepts three parameters: The role being revoked from, the permission id being revoked, and a boolean `hasPermission`.
+This function accepts three parameters: The role being revoked from, the permission ID being revoked, and a boolean `hasPermission`.
 When revoking permission IDs, `hasPermission` will always be set to false.

 ## Batching Policy Management Methods Using the Governance Script